-Sitting in a hot bubble bath or doing yoga is not everyone’s cup of tea when it comes to self-care.
+Sitting in a hot bubble bath with a face mask or doing yoga is not everyone’s cup of tea when it comes to self-care.
 While I do love a long hot bubble bath, yoga is just too slow for me.
 The term self-care wasn’t something I was familiar with before trying to become a parent.
 Before that, it was just part of what I did anyway.
-But going through IVF, an importance was placed on looking after my mental health.
+But going through IVF, an importance was placed on looking after my mental health, not just my physical health.

 Now self-care means taking the time to do things that I enjoy and being a little bit selfish with my time to make sure that I get that time to recharge.
 Being a parent often means putting yourself last.
 But sometimes you need to make time for yourself so that you can be the best version of yourself, for the other people in your life.